hilarybarr/phase_0_unit_1/week_1/git_clone.md

 [Back](set_up_repo.md)

-# Clone a Git repository
+# Clone a Git repository.

 "Cloning" a repository copies what's on Github to your computer.